feltus/lab-scaling-local-blast-experiments-on-the-palmetto-supercomputer/README.md

 ftp://ftp.ensembl.org/pub/release-101/fasta/homo_sapiens/ncrna/Homo_sapiens.GRCh38.ncrna.fa.gz
 ```

-Uncompress the files and ‘head’ and ‘tail’ them on the Linux command line to see if they look correct.
+Uncompress the files and *head* and *tail* them on the Linux command line to see if they look correct.

 ***Step B. Index the Genome file for BLAST***